 Ediacaran fossil assemblages are common at only a few places: Newfoundland, Arkhangelsk Russia, Namibia, Charnwood Forest in England, and at their namesake in the Ediacaran Hills in South Australia.
 Although there are differences, each site shows a common architectural organization of a group of primitive critters that lived for over 30 million years.
 To call them invertebrates is probably presumptive; they may not even be animals.
 Their unique frond-like fractal body plan consisting of petals branching off a central axis and occurs across dozens of taxa.

-Although they were found in shallow water environments, their structure precludes filter feeding and they were widespread in deep water indicating they may have fed on dissolved organic matter which was common in the microbial-dominated Ediacaran seas and possibly in the early evolutionary history of any ocean planer.
+Although they were found in shallow water environments, their structure precludes filter feeding and they were widespread in deep water indicating they may have fed on dissolved organic matter which was common in the microbial-dominated Ediacaran seas and possibly in the early evolutionary history of any ocean planet.
 In some cases, they occurred at densities and distributions similar to modern-day invertebrate communities with major diversity patterns that exploited resources at different levels above the seafloor.
-Early forms were simple and prostrate while more derived forms showed a complex, fractal-based structure elevated successively elevated above the substrate.
-These patterns indicate species may have been adapted to variation in water flow.
+Early forms were simple and prostrate while more derived forms showed a complex, fractal-based structure successively elevated above the substrate.
+These patterns indicate species may have been adapted to variation in water flow and nutrient supply.

-In a recent review, (Liu et al., 2015) examined the ecology of the Ediacaran organisms, including the Rangeomorphs.
+In a recent review (Liu et al., 2015) examined the ecology of Ediacaran organisms, including the Rangeomorphs.
 Their conclusion: We don’t really know what they were or how they functioned.
 Here’s what they concluded:

 - They probably aren’t related to any modern marine life: they are likely an early evolutionary experiment in multicellular life and a stem-group branching off just before or after the divergence of animals and fungi (Erwin and Valentine, 2013).